 Pricing: Free for the basic curriculum.
 A parent plan, available for a flat fee, includes an advanced curriculum and access on any device.

-Kodable teaches computer science fundamentals through a kid-friendly, self-directed lessons.
+Kodable teaches computer science fundamentals through kid-friendly, self-directed lessons.
 Students get to create and play alongside bright, cute characters.